 - 1. Maintain contiguous blocks of forest that are of natural-disturbance origin; - 2.
 Aggregate existing and planned disturbances as a means of creating and maintaining large contiguous blocks; and - 3.
 Minimize the extent of roads and other linear disturbances in the contiguous blocks, including through removal and reclamation.
-(Adapt from IGI 6.8.1 and 6.8.2)

-This Indicator requires that best efforts be made to maintain contiguous blocks of forest that are of natural disturbance origin, while implementing measures to achieve the targets identified in Indicator 6.8.3.
-This requirement is not intended to be additive to those expressed in other Indicators that may also deal with large blocks of forest, such as Indicator 6.4.3 (caribou), or the requirements of HCV Categories 2 and 3 (addressed in Principle 9) that address landscape-level ecosystems and large remnant ecosystem patches.
-In other words, if the maintenance of contiguous areas of forest of natural-disturbance origin is addressed elsewhere, extra efforts should not be required to address the requirements of this Indicator.
+This Indicator involves efforts to maintain contiguous blocks of forest that are of natural disturbance origin, while implementing measures to achieve the targets identified in Indicator 6.8.3.
+This requirement is not intended to be additive to those expressed in other Indicators that may also deal with large blocks of forest, such as Indicator 6.4.5 (caribou), or the requirements of HCV Categories 2 and 3 (addressed in Principle 9) that address landscape-level ecosystems and large remnant ecosystem patches.
+In other words, if the maintenance of contiguous areas of forest of natural-disturbance origin is addressed elsewhere, additional efforts should not be required to address the requirements of this Indicator.

 The Indicator's requirement for maintenance of contiguous blocks of forest that are of natural-disturbance origin should take forest type and management history into account.

-Some forest areas may have a long history of management involving frequent stand entries and which are generally not susceptible to large natural disturbances.
+Some forest areas may have a long history of management involving frequent stand entries and are generally not susceptible to large natural disturbances.
 In such cases, there should be moderated expectations of the extent to which this requirement can be addressed in forests with a long history of management and limited natural disturbance.

-- 6.8.5 In a manner consistent with the ecology of the ecoregion and forest types being managed, management activities show consideration for maintenance and restoration of connectivity at the landscape and stand scales to meet the habitat and movement needs of fish and wildlife species.
-Connectivity planning considers the natural mosaic of forest types and disturbance patterns, and managing roads, linear disturbances, culverts and other crossings of wetlands and water bodies, and other barriers that affect connectivity.
-(Add) - 6.8.6 Appropriate to the scale, intensity and risk of operations, a comprehensive access management plan is being implemented for roads developed for forest management that: - 1.
-Addresses use management strategies (including deactivation and/or abandonment and maintenance) for all grades of road under the management of The Organization or in collaboration with other authorities;
+6.8.5 In a manner consistent with the ecology of the ecoregion and forest types being managed, management activities show consideration for maintenance and restoration of connectivity in the forest landscape.

+Connectivity planning considers the natural mosaic of forest types and disturbance patterns, as well as managing roads, linear disturbances, culverts and other crossings of wetlands and water bodies, and other barriers that affect connectivity.

-- 2. Considers intactness in areas with sensitive biological values and where remoteness is a key tourism value; - 3.
-Manages access development, use, and road reclamation in contiguous blocks as identified in Indicators 6.8.3 and 6.8.4, and in light of the needs of species at risk and access-sensitive species; - 4.
+- 6.8.6 Appropriate to the scale, intensity and risk of operations, access management is being implemented for roads developed for forest management that: - Addresses use management strategies (including deactivation and/or abandonment and maintenance) for all grades of road under the management of The Organization or in collaboration with other authorities; - 2.
+Considers intactness in areas with sensitive biological values and where remoteness is a key tourism value; - 3.
+Implements access development, use, and road reclamation in contiguous blocks as identified in Indicator 6.8.4, while considering the needs of species at risk and access-sensitive species; - 4.
 Identifies and attempts to maintain a fair and equitable balance between the ecological value of intactness and social and economic values associated with maintenance of access; and - 5.
 Is consistent with or exceeds requirements of approved government/land management plans.

 Where access and/or other linear disturbances are being constructed or used by other tenure holders or other land users, The Organization works within its sphere of influence to address the components of this Indicator and encourage others to address the components of the Indicator.
-(Add)

-This Indicator requires the access management plan to address deactivation and/or abandonment and maintenance for all grades of roads.
+This Indicator requires use management strategies to address deactivation and/or abandonment and maintenance for all grades of roads.
 There may be circumstances in which neither deactivation nor abandonment is appropriate, such as when a road has customary or legal use by a community or is required by other resources users.
-In such cases, the management plan should indicate the rationale and plans for ongoing use.
+In such cases, it would be reasonable that the management plan indicates the rationale and plans for ongoing use.